 Receivables from guests and concessionaires pertain to receivables arising from hotel, restaurant and rental services.
 These are usually due within 30 days and do not bear any interest.

 Advances to officers and employees are normally settled within the next financial year.

-Other receivables are non-interest bearing and consist of income from banner and non-tenant related receivables.
+Other receivables are non-interest bearing non-tenant related receivables.

 Note 6 - Properties held for sale

 Properties held for sale consist of: